nox771/i2c_t3/README.md

 **Wire.getError();** - returns "Wire" error code from a failed Tx/Rx command

 * return: 0=success, 1=data too long, 2=recv addr NACK, 3=recv data NACK, 4=other error
-(Note: error code 1 (data too long) is only valid after Tx, if it appears after Rx then it was set by a previous Tx)

 **Wire.status();** - returns current status of I2C (enum return value)